vrsreeganesh/vrsreeganesh.github.io/README.md

 # About Me
 *TL;DR: I'm pretty good at context-agnostic Signal Processing, Machine/Deep Learning and High Performance Computing.*

-I am a *Master of Science: Electrical and Computer Engineering* graduate from the Department of Electrical and Computer Engineering at Boston University, previously interned at Intuitive Surgical, in the division of the Advanced Imaging and Intelligence for Summer 2024.
+I am a Visiting Researcher and recent *Master of Science: Electrical and Computer Engineering* graduate from College of Engineering, Boston University and a previous intern at Intuitive Surgical division of Advanced Imaging and Intelligence.
 My academic background, expertise, and interests are primarily centered around the domains of Applied Signal Processing and AI.

-My endeavours has also allowed me to gain valuable experience and proficiency in the fields of Computer Vision, Computational Imaging, Autonomous Driving, Audio, SONAR and High-Performance-Computing Programming.
-I firmly believe that the successful research and development of projects necessitates a deep understanding of a core domain, complemented by a working knowledge of related domains.
+My endeavors have allowed me to gain valuable experience and proficiency in Applied Signal Processing & Deep Learning: Computer Vision, Computational Imaging, Autonomous Driving, Audio, SONAR, and High-Performance-Computing Programming.
+I firmly believe that creative and successful R&D stems from a deep understanding of a core domain, complemented by a working knowledge of related domains.
 Thus my project selection approach is rooted in fundamental principles rather than being constrained by specific domains.
+That being said, I have a soft spot for projects that involve theorizing to low-latency builds.

 ## Research Interests
 Due to my interest in applied signal processing, most of my projects lies in Signal & Image Processing, Computer Vision, Robotic Perception, Machine & Deep Learning.
 Currently, I'm learning how to build low-latency C++ pipelines for such pipelines.
 While building a pipeline that works is a great achievement, building a pipeline that produces outputs faster is even better.
+Professionally, I'm investigating low-latency deep neural methods to improve computational imaging methods without performance trade-offs.

 ### Key Expertise:
 - *Domains*: Signal Processing: Audio, Speech and Image, Computational Imaging, Machine Learning, Machine Vision, Supervised, Unsupervised, and Reinforcement Learning.